 Escape game takes only 60 minutes so you can easily fit it into your daily schedule.
 Playing a game before evening party or dinner is a great idea, as you experience a lot of fun you can later discuss together.
 It also perfectly fits into sightseeing plan or as a break during your shopping spree.

 We’ve seen people going for a nap into escape room – as you can read in Bombing of Prague blog post.
 Well, yeah, that’s already bit extreme.

 Some teams make it within an hour.
 Some don’t.
 Winning is cool so we have some hints for you.

-It is – literally a – key to communicate well together.
-Sometimes you hold a box with strange hole in it while your friend in other corner is analyzing a “key” of a strange shape.
+It is – literally a – key to communicating well together.
+Sometimes you hold a box with a strange hole in it while your friend in other corner is analyzing a “key” of a strange shape.
 You either silently move on and lose time.
 Or you speak up and realize the two things could be connected.

 Tell each other who is doing what.
 What keys and locks you already solved and what quest items you found.
 When you get stuck, ask your friend to have a look.
 It happens often that two people look at the same thing and see something different.

 “What is the best time?”.
 This question is often asked before entering the room.
 Some teams aspire to hit the record time.
 We would like to remind the competitive ones that the path itself can be a destination.